 Wi-Fi: 802.11 a/b/g/n (2.4 & 5 GHz) capable

 Warranty: Purchased directly from Google there is officially a year’s warranty but Google have historically been very good supporting phones out of their time period.

-To get the most out of a Android phone you need to have a Google account.
-Without this the phone is useable but you cannot access the store, update apps or do a number of other things.
+To get the most out of an Android phone you need to have a Google account.
+Without this the phone is usable but you cannot access the store, update apps or do a number of other things.
 A sim with a data contract is a requirement if you want to use the 5X on the go but it is possible to use it as a wifi only device.

 Budget price phones have come a long way in the last few years and where once you had to make severe compromises to save money these days phones like the OnePlus 2 can offer higher specs at lower prices.
-With this change the Nexus line is less about providing a budget experience for developers and more about providing a pure experience.
-It’s the better for the change and the Nexus 5x is an excellent device with the most up date version of Android.
+With this change, the Nexus line is less about providing a budget experience for developers and more about providing a pure experience.
+It’s the better for the change and the Nexus 5x is an excellent device with the most update version of Android.
 There are something things that can be knocked about it – the lack of OIS, a battery that’s not quite the size it could be and the lack of large storage versions but the design is simple, classic and surprisingly well suited to day to day use.
 I’m keeping it as my daily driver and looking forward to being one of the first with Android N. Highly recommended.